ncovercash/homebridge-zway-pump-outlet/README.md

-# homebridge-zway-schlage-be469
+# homebridge-zway-pump-outlet

 A homebridge plugin to interact with a Z-Way server.
-I mostly built this as a learning experience and found the existing Z-Way Homebridge plugin to not be quite what I was looking for.
+As part of my hydroponics system, I wanted to be able to sense whether or not the pump had ran out of water based on the power flowing through a smart outlet.
+Therefore, this exposes both Valve and Leak Sensor (for when out of water) services.

 ## My Setup
 In my personal usage, I used a [RaZberry](https://smile.amazon.com/dp/B01M3Q764U/) on a Pi I had laying around.
-It worked quite well once I enrolled my devices in the Z-Way dashboard.

-I have two models: the newer BE469ZP and the older (regular?)
-BE469.
-I'm not too sure what the defining characteristics are, however, the newer one has a dedicated Z-Wave enroll/unenroll button inside the cover and supports S2 Access.

-For some reason, I had lots of issues with BE469ZP's association/lifeline settings.
-However, on the regular BE469 I have I was able to setup Niffler within the Z-Way server and polling was no longer needed.
+The switch I used was a Dome DMOF1 outlet and the pump a [Beckett 430 GPH Fountain Pump](https://www.homedepot.com/p/Beckett-430-GPH-Submersible-Fountain-Pump-M400HD/100083846).
+I found that about 14 watts were used when the pump was in normal use and around 7 watts when it was running dry.

 ## Installation
-Install this plugin using `npm i -g homebridge-zway-schlage-be469`.
+Install this plugin using `npm i -g homebridge-zway-pump-outlet`.

 Update the `config.json` file of your Homebridge setup to support this platform as described in the [Configuration](#configuration) section.

 ## Updating
-Update to the latest release of this plugin using `npm i -g homebridge-zway-schlage-be469`.
+Update to the latest release of this plugin using `npm i -g homebridge-zway-pump-outlet`.

 ## Configurations
 Add the following to the Homebridge `config.json`: